michaeljoseph/a-brief-history-of-the-word/talk/abstract.md

 Then I thought about how far back this wordiness of ours goes and arrived at a seemingly original hypothesis that I'd like to defend:

-The word was our first tool and is the essential invention that has allowed us to dominate this planet, which we share with our fellow animal species (aka natural resources).
+    The word was our first tool and is the essential invention that has allowed us to dominate this planet.
+To the detriment of ourselves and the animal species we share this planet with (aka natural resources)

 To establish context, I trace the history of the word.
-From pre- and non-verbal communication, through language, ideograms, letters, words, writing and writing things down).
+From pre- and non-verbal communication, through language, ideograms, letters, words, writing and writing things down.

 I examine the current state of the art (this is the internet part) and fret about the apparent decline in the usage of words.

 Finally, I attempt to extrapolate existing trends to provide a speculative view of a machine-aided future.
-And attempt to develop a methodology to detect and prepare for, the coming of our robot overloads (think Zombie Apocalypse Handbook).
+And attempt to develop a methodology to detect and prepare for the coming of our robot overloads (think Zombie Apocalypse Handbook).

 Then applause and AMA.